 So you received the script from your director, but what now?
 This elective focuses on how to interpret the screenplay accurately as an actor in order to give an appropriate performance.
-Through in-class analysis and practical enactment of pertinent scenes, students learn to breakdown and dissect the screenplay effectively.
+Through in-class analysis and practical enactment of pertinent scenes, students learn to break down and dissect the screenplay effectively.
 We look at how to collect characterization, context and objective clues from the screenplay and practice using those clues to lift the performance off the page.

-Acting styles (SA 203)
+Actor as storyteller (SA 203)